Essential Masterclass

 Pay attention if small amounts of cash are missing from accounts.
 Scammers typically begin small, testing the waters to see if the person, their family, or the financial institution is paying attention.
 Banks cannot discuss your parent’s finances with their investment advisor, due to privacy rules, so the designated family member needs to be in touch with any institutions handling their money.

 If no family member has been named as an Agent under a Power of Attorney over financial accounts, this is a must-do, as long as the parent has legal capacity to grant this power.
 The POA gives the person the legal ability to manage financial accounts.
-If the person is incapacitated, it may be necessary for the child to be named guardian.
-An estate planning attorney will be able to discuss the situation and recommend the best way forward for the individual and their family.
+If the person is incapacitated, it may be necessary for someone to be named guardian.
+An experienced elder law estate planning attorney will be able to discuss the situation and recommend the best way forward for the individual and their family.

 Reference: next avenue (Dec.
 17, 2021) “Preventing Elder Financial Abuse When Your Parent Is In Long-Term Care”